 Once you know all about Ruby, you can finally start learning Rails!
-This web application framework is a perfect solution for startups thanks to its extensive out-of-the-box functionality, deployment speed and scalability.
-Let’s see what online educational platforms and books you need to master the basics of RoR.
+Many novice developers are wondering why learn Ruby on Rails if there are other frameworks.
+However, the answer is clear: this web application framework is a perfect solution for startups thanks to its extensive out-of-the-box functionality, deployment speed and scalability.
+Let’s see what educational platforms can help you learn Ruby on Rails online and what books you should read to master the basics of RoR.

 In general, online courses for Rails all look the same and offer the same products.
 We’ve picked out a few platforms that we personally like:

 - Code School’s Rails for Zombies Redux courses.
 The playful name of this course shouldn’t fool you: you’ll learn CRUD principles, Active Record models and MVC architecture.
 This course is designed for those who already have some knowledge of programming, web development and Ruby.
 By the way – after successfully completing of this course you get a badge you can put on your CV.

 - Codecademy’s Learn Ruby on Rails course is designed for beginner programmers.
 Codecademy is a platform for learning skills that you can apply in real life straight after completing a course.
 At Codecademy you’ll learn how to build a Flipboard-like home page and how to manage versions of your code with Git among plenty of other useful skills.
 Codecademy lessons combine theory with an in-browser simulator to practice coding.
 A small tip: take notes while reading the reference material to help you retain information.